FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 <img src="PlacingMiniPiTFTonPi.jpg" alt="MiniPiTFTonPi" height="200" />

 6. Boot the Pi by connecting it to a power source with USB-C connector.

+7. (Optional: if you are not living in The House and want to connect to a WiFi network that isn't Red Rover or The House.
+After booting the Pi with your newly written SD card, turn the Pi off, take the SD card again and put it in the reader and into your computer.
+You should see a file called "/etc/wpa_supplicant/wpa_supplicant.conf".
+Open this file with a text editor, such as Vim, TextEdit or SublimeText.
+You see that there is a list of WiFi login details in this file.
+Under "The House" and "Red Rover", add your home WiFi name and password to the bottom of the file.
+Save and reboot your Pi with your SD card in it.

 ### Setting up your Pi to run in headless mode